 (c) flown at least 30 hours of flight time on the applicable type or class of aeroplane prior to commencing the course

-(d) completed an approved course of training and pass a skill test
+(d) completed an approved course of training and pass an Assessment of Competence

 Whilst these requirements are to be met prior to the application for a CRI SE rating it is assumed that the candidate will possess the requirements of (a) to (c) inclusive before commencing the course.

 The mandatory training for the CRI SE rating requires a total of 30 hours of ground instruction including Teaching and Learning and Training Administration and subjects associated with the operation of single-engine propeller aircraft.
 It includes elements which are related to the type of aeroplane to be used on the course

 During the course the student instructor will practice giving ground lectures covering the above subjects to the FIC instructor giving the course

 The training shall be integrated with the flight training so that the maximum benefit is gained from time spent in the air.